mapprotocol/map-contracts/lightclients/matic/README.md

+If consecutive blockheaders are signed by different signers in validatorSet we don't believe it was forged

 # Brief Description

 The LightNode.sol contract is an custom implementation of Matic light client on map chain. [basis for implementation](https://wiki.polygon.technology/docs/pos/bor/consensus/)